RANEE RAMASWAMY founded Ragamala Dance Company in 1992 and currently serves as Co-Artistic

-Ranee is a recipient of a 2014 Doris Duke Performing Artist Award, a 2012 United States Artists Fellowship, a 2011 McKnight Distinguished Artist Award, a Bush Fellowship for Choreography, and 14 McKnight Artist Fellowships for Choreography and Interdisciplinary Art.
+Ranee currently serves on the National Council on the Arts, appointed by President Barack Obama.
+She is the recipient of a 2014 Doris Duke Performing Artist Award, a 2012 United States Artists Fellowship, a 2011 McKnight Distinguished Artist Award, a Bush Fellowship for Choreography, and 14 McKnight Artist Fellowships for Choreography and Interdisciplinary Art, among others.

 Ranee and Aparna’s choreographic work has been commissioned by Lincoln Center (New York), Walker